bmokase3093/alx-higher_level_programming/0x05-python-exceptions/README.md

 Write a function that divides 2 integers and prints the result.
 Write a function that divides element by element 2 lists.
 Write a function that raises a type exception.
+Write a function that raises a name exception with a message.